It’s that time again – my favorite movies of 2016!

 I said last year was an amazing year for movies but this year was even better and narrowing down to a top ten was even harder!
 We really seem to be entering a wonderful period of original genre films.
 No matter your taste or style preference, there had to be something this year that really got you off.

-It seemed that much of the genre discussion this year focused on big budget sequels, remakes, and adaptations.
+It seemed that much of the genre discussion this year focused on big-budget sequels, remakes, and adaptations.
 But while the latest Marvel and STAR WARS flicks dominated the box office there was a ton of great original work in horror, sci-fi, fantasy, and just straight-up weirdo shit.
-There was so much great work that my list for this year’s top ten initially had around 30 movies on it (I keep track of every new movie I see and enjoy in some way).
+There was so much great work that my list for this year’s top

 At this point in time, if you have an internet connection and complain that there’s no new good shit coming out—you’re straight-up not looking.

-Every year there is some debate in the comments on how I come up with my list, in particular the question of how I determine release dates.
-Most movies it’s easy to pinpoint the year they were released it but sometimes there’s releases that have festival screenings up to a year before the genre audience can see it.
-If a movie had a limited release last year but the wide wasn’t until this year and that’s how I saw it – I count it.
-If it had a limited release that I saw but it’s not wide until next year and I saw it – I still count it.
-It’s not a perfect system but it’s what I got.
+Every year there is some debate in the comments on how I come up with my list, in particular, the question of how I determine release dates.
+Most movies it’s easy to pinpoint the year they released it, but sometimes there are releases that have festival screenings up to a

 HONORABLE MENTIONS: THE WITCH, SWISS ARMY MAN, ALL THE WAY, SIREN, ASSINATION CLASSROOM: GRADUATION, HOLIDAYS, THE GREASY STRANGLER, YOGA HOSERS, SAUSAGE PARTY, and SHIN GODZILLA